 - The Rival: Presents itself as one to the entire Western media.
-Considering how effective they have been debate and conveying the official Russian narrative about Ukraine, they're probably right.
+Considering how effective they have been debating and conveying the official Russian narrative about Ukraine, they're probably right.

 - Scare Campaign: The network's commercials for its "Question More" campaign in 2010.
 One ad showed Barack Obama's face morphing into Iranian President Mahmoud Ahmadinejad's while asking, "Who poses the greatest nuclear threat?"
 It's clear what the desired effect of the ads were besides promoting the channel.